Integrating Mechanistic Modeling and Machine Learning to Study CD4+/CD8+ CAR-T Cell Dynamics with Tumor Antigen Regulation: Introduction

 It has been shown that a 1:1 ratio of CD4\textsuperscript{+} to CD8\textsuperscript{+} CAR-T cells yields optimal therapeutic outcomes (as opposed to an unspecified ratio dependent on patient T cell composition), balancing efficacy and toxicity across multiple dosing levels (Turtle et al. 2016).
 Motivated by these findings, we extend the Kirouac et al. model to explicitly include CD4\textsuperscript{+} and CD8\textsuperscript{+} T cell lineages and their distinct functional roles.
 This formulation enables the simulation of various CD4:CD8 ratios and their impact on tumor–immune dynamics.
 We extend this framework by modeling separate CD4\textsuperscript{+} and CD8\textsuperscript{+} CAR-T cell lineages, thereby enabling the investigation of their distinct functional roles and synergistic interactions (Figure \ref{fig:car_t_model}).
+Importantly, the model does not explicitly impose any optimal CD4:CD8 ratio; rather, we explore how effective tumor clearance may emerge from the complementary requirements of sufficient CD8\textsuperscript{+} cytotoxic effector activity and CD4\textsuperscript{+} helper-mediated support.
+In particular, the 1:1 ratio is examined because of its clinical relevance and established use in defined-composition CAR-T products.

 While these mechanistic extensions capture many aspects of CAR-T cell biology, their predictive use in heterogeneous patient populations can be limited by parameter uncertainty and measurement noise.
 To address this, we also investigate a feed-forward neural network trained on noisy virtual patient data as a complementary tool for response prediction.
 To ensure interpretability and maintain consistency with mechanistic understanding, we apply SHAP analysis to compare the network’s learned feature importance with traditional sensitivity analyses.